carpentries/instructor-training/episodes/21-carpentries.md

 > ## Get Connected
 >
-> Take a couple of minutes to sign up for The Carpentry discussion channels you want to stay involved with.
+> Take a couple of minutes to sign up for The Carpentries [discussion channels](https://carpentries.org/connect/) you want to stay involved with.
 {: .challenge}

 [help-wanted]: https://carpentries.org/help-wanted-issues/